nightingale-media-player/nightingale-hacking/README.md

 Building
 ========
-If on Linux, simply run the [build.sh](build.sh) script.
+If you're on Linux, simply run the [build.sh](build.sh) script.
 It will download the deps and build the app for you.
 You'll generally need the usual build deps for most software packages, though.

+Ubuntu and Debian users should note you'll need:
+  * libdbus-glib-1-dev
+  * libgstreamer-plugins-base0.10-dev
-Ubuntu and Debian users should note you'll need (and a few more, checkout the build article for a full list): libdbus-glib-1-dev libgstreamer-plugins-base0.10-dev
+  * and a few more (checkout the build article for a full list)

-Also note that because of Ubuntu and Debian's incompatible taglib, you'll want to add `ac_add_options --with-taglib-source=packaged` to your nightingale.config

 More information can be gleaned from the Nightingale wiki: